EngineOfDarkness/Stalker-Anomaly-Ltx-Loader/README.md

     - if you pass `nil` then the property will be removed, pass an empty string if you want the property to be empty.
     - **Handle removal with extra care, the inheriting behaviour of sections (e.g. `[myitem]:parent`) cannot be used at this point, because the `system.ltx` has already been processed, so if you remove a required property the game crashes even if the property is defined in the "parent" section**

-##### Changeset
+##### <a name="changeset"></a>Changeset

 This "class" takes two required parameters and one optional one

 1. `changes` (type: `table`, required)
     - this should contain a table with one or more [Change](#change) instances
 2. `changesetName` (type: `string`, required)
     - a name that describes the changeset - will currently only be used in logs, but is still required.
-Try to keep this unique (e.g. something like "Authorname - Modname" or something like that
+Try to keep this unique (e.g. something like "Authorname - Modname - XYZ" or something like that)
 3. `ltx` (type: `string`, optional)
     - if not given then the changes will be done on the system.ltx (so if you want to make changes that are contained within the system.ltx then this can be kept empty)
     - if given, the changes will be done on the specified ltx file, example `items\\trade\\trade_stalker_sidorovich.ltx`

-#### Useful Side-Effect for Modders - Autoload Fix for certain Callbacks
+#### <a name="useful-side-effect-for-modders---autoload-fix-for-certain-callbacks"></a>Useful Side-Effect for Modders - Autoload Fix for certain Callbacks

 As you may or may not know, Anomaly has a rudimentary way to "autoload" scriptfiles by adding a function called `on_game_start` to a custom script file and then using `RegisterScriptCallback` (see `axr_main.script` for available callbacks)